grafana/grafana-plugin-examples/CONTRIBUTING.md

 ## Request a new example or extension to an existing template

-If our examples don't cover your use case and you would like to see a new template project available:

-- Open an Issue at https://github.com/grafana/grafana-plugin-examples/issues
+The examples in this repository were generated from [create-plugin](https://github.com/grafana/plugin-tools/tree/main/packages/create-plugin).
+If you want to add a new example or extension to an existing template, you can [open a new issue](https://github.com/grafana/plugin-tools/issues) there.

 - Provide as much context as you can about what you are trying to do.
 - Please indicate whether it should be incorporated within an existing template or a new example.